-Fill Lines
+Fill Lines:

-- 5. Turn the water pump switch on. - 6.
-Open each hot and cold water faucet handle in the coach, one at a time, until antifreeze solution just begins to flow from the faucet, then close.

-Do not forget the exterior shower/wash station knobs (if equipped).

-7. Press the toilet flush pedal and hold until antifreeze begins flowing into the toilet.
+- 6. Turn the water pump switch on. - Open each hot and cold water faucet handle/ knob in the coach-one at a time each in turn until antifreeze solution just begins to flow from the faucet - then close.
+Don't forget exterior shower/wash station knobs if equipped. - 8.
+Press the toilet flush pedal and hold until antifreeze begins flowing into the toilet.
 Leave small amount of antifreeze that remains in the bowl.

-When Done Adding RV Antifreeze
+When Done Adding RV Antifreeze:

-8. Turn water pump switch off.

-- 9. Turn the diverter valve handle so it points toward the waterline to the pump (as shown in previous photo.
-This will stop the flow from the suction tube and revert the tank line flow to the pump. - 10.
-Replace the protective cap onto the end of the suction tube to keep out insects and debris when not in use.
+- 9. Turn water pump switch off. - 10.
+Turn the Winterization Valve 2 to Normal.
+This will stop the flow from the suction tube and revert the tank line flow to the pump. - 11.
+Replace the protective cap onto the end of the antifreeze siphon tube to keep out insects or debris when not in use.